Mid-Valley Sheet Metal Workers JATC

 Sheet metal technicians fabricate and install fittings and ductwork used in the construction industry for heating, ventilating, and air conditioning systems in residential, commercial, and industrial applications.

-*High School diploma with a minimum 2.0 GPA or GED with 2300 points
+* High School diploma with a minimum 2.0 GPA or GED

 - Minimum of one year of high school algebra or integrated Math 2 with a grade of 'C' or higher